kuzlik340/RUSTGUARDIAN/README.md

 ## Requirements
 The kernel module itself will provide:
-1) Safety (No kernel panics and glitches while running in all modes)
-2) Two or more modes to work.
+1) Two or more modes to work.
 Lockdown mode which will open scan all devices without any sleep.
 Also a mode which will just compare if connected device is in the safe list.
-3) The user-space API: Adding/Deleting safe devices, start Lockdown mode, change modes, send/receive other commands.
+2) The user-space API: Adding/Deleting safe devices, start Lockdown mode, change modes, send responses / receive other commands.
+3) Checking all devices for their behaviour.
+Disconnecting the device and sending a notification if malicious device was suspected

 The user-space module will provide:
 1) Device Logs - shows the exact time of the event, the hardware component involved (e.g., USB port, storage controller), details from the system about the detected device.